 - 1) Establishes the CSLB to enforce and administer the Contractors State License Law (License Law).
-(Business and Professions Code (BPC) § 7000 et seq.) - 2) Defines "contractor" to include any person, consultant to an owner-builder, firm, association, organization, partnership, business trust, corporation, or company, who or which undertakes, offers to undertake, purports to have the capacity to undertake, or submits a bid to construct any building or home improvement project, or part thereof.
-(BPC § 7026.1(a)(2)(A)) - 3) Establishes that, unless exempted from licensure, it is a misdemeanor for a person to engage in the business of, or act in the capacity of, a contractor if the person is not licensed in accordance with the License Law.
-(BPC § 7028(a)(1)) - 4) Authorizes the Registrar, upon complaint or otherwise, seeing that a licensee has engaged in, or is engaging in, any act, practice, or transaction which constitutes a violation of this chapter whereby another person may be substantially injured, or that any person, who does not hold a state contractor's license in any classification, has engaged in, or is engaging in, any act, practice, or transaction which constitutes a violation of this chapter, whether or not there is substantial injury, to apply for an injunction restraining such person from acting in the capacity of a contractor without a license in violation of this chapter, or from acting in violation of this chapter when another person may be substantially injured.
-(BPC § 7028.3) - 5) Empowers the Registrar of Contractors to issue citations containing orders of abatement and civil penalties against persons acting in the capacity of or engaging in the business of a contractor without having a license in good standing to so act or engage.
-(BPC § 7028.6)

-- 6) Provides that no person engaged in the business or acting in the capacity of a contractor may bring or maintain any action for the collection of compensation for the performance of any act or contract where a license is required without alleging that he or she was duly licensed at all times during the performance of the act or contract.
-(BPC § 7031(a)) - 7) Provides that a person who utilizes the services of an unlicensed contractor may bring an action in any court of competent jurisdiction in this state to recover all compensation paid to the unlicensed contractor for performance of any act or contract.
-(BPC 7031(b)) - 8) States the court may determine that there has been substantial compliance with licensure requirements under this section if it is shown at an evidentiary hearing that the person who engaged in the business or acted in the capacity of a contractor (1) had been duly licensed as a contractor in this state prior to the performance of the act or contract, (2) acted reasonably and in good faith to maintain proper licensure, and (3) acted promptly and in good faith to remedy the failure to comply with the licensure requirements upon learning of the failure.
-(BPC § 7031(e)) - 9) Provides that all licenses issued under the provisions of the License Law shall expire two years from the last day of the month in which the license is issued, or two years from the date on which the renewed license last expired.
+(Business and Professions Code (BPC) § 7000 et seq.) - 2) Establishes that, unless exempted from licensure, it is a misdemeanor for a person to engage in the business of, or act in the capacity of, a contractor if the person is not licensed in accordance with the License Law.
+(BPC § 7028(a)(1)) - 3) Empowers the Registrar of Contractors to issue citations containing orders of abatement and civil penalties against persons acting in the capacity of or engaging in the business of a contractor without having a license in good standing to so act or engage.
+(BPC § 7028.6) - 4) Provides that no person engaged in the business or acting in the capacity of a contractor may bring or maintain any action for the collection of compensation for the performance of any act or contract where a license is required without alleging that he or she was duly licensed at all times during the performance of the act or contract.
+(BPC § 7031(a)) - 5) Provides that a person who utilizes the services of an unlicensed contractor may bring an action in any court of competent jurisdiction in this state to recover all compensation paid to the unlicensed contractor for performance of any act or contract.
+(BPC 7031(b)) - 6) States the court may determine that there has been substantial compliance with licensure requirements under this section if it is shown at an evidentiary hearing that the person who engaged in the business or acted in the capacity of a contractor (a) had been duly licensed as a contractor in this state prior to the performance of the act or contract, (b) acted reasonably and in good faith to maintain proper licensure, and (c) acted promptly and in good faith to remedy the failure to comply with the licensure requirements upon learning of the failure.
+(BPC § 7031(e)) - 7) Provides that all licenses issued under the provisions of the License Law shall expire two years from the last day of the month in which the license is issued, or two years from the date on which the renewed license last expired.
 Requires the licensee to, before the time at which the license would otherwise expire, apply for renewal on a form prescribed by the registrar and pay the prescribed renewal fee.
-(BPC § 7140) - 10) Requires the Registrar to grant retroactive renewal of a license if, within 90 days of the expiration of the license, the otherwise eligible licensee submits a completed application for renewal on a form prescribed by the Registrar and pays the appropriate renewal and delinquency fees.
+(BPC § 7140) - 8) Requires the Registrar to grant retroactive renewal of a license if, within 90 days of the expiration of the license, the otherwise eligible licensee submits a completed application for renewal on a form prescribed by the Registrar and pays the appropriate renewal and delinquency fees.
 States an application shall be deemed submitted if it is delivered to the board's headquarters or postmarked within 90 days of the expiration of the license.
-(BPC § 7141.5) - 11) Requires an applicant to qualify for licensure by written examination as follows: - a) An individual owner may qualify upon appearance of the owner or a qualifying individual appearing as a responsible managing employee on behalf of the owner. - b) A partnership may qualify upon appearance of a partner or a qualifying individual appearing as a responsible managing employee on behalf of the partnership. - c) A corporation or participating tribe may qualify upon appearance of a qualifying individual appearing as a responsible managing officer or a responsible managing employee on behalf of the corporation. - d) A limited liability company may qualify upon appearance of a qualifying individual appearing as a responsible managing officer, a responsible managing manager, a responsible managing member, or a responsible managing employee on behalf of the company.
-(BPC §§ 7065(c))
+(BPC § 7141.5)

-- 12) Requires the examination to include questions designed to show that the applicant has the necessary degree of knowledge of the building, safety, health, and lien laws of the state and of the administrative principles of the contracting business that the board deems necessary for the safety and protection of the public and shall include pertinent questions relating to the laws of this state and the contracting business and trade.
+- 9) Requires an applicant to qualify for licensure by written examination upon appearance of a qualifying individual, responsible managing employee, officer, manager, member, or partner, as applicable.
+(BPC §§ 7065(c)) - 10) Requires the examination to include questions designed to show that the applicant has the necessary degree of knowledge of the building, safety, health, and lien laws of the state and of the administrative principles of the contracting business that the board deems necessary for the safety and protection of the public and shall include pertinent questions relating to the laws of this state and the contracting business and trade.
 (BPC § 7068)